Emulating the Lyman-Alpha forest 1D power spectrum from cosmological simulations: New models and constraints from the eBOSS measurement: Fitting observational data

 To investigate the tension in $A_\lya$ further, we check whether it could be induced by the well motivated choices in the construction of our emulator, for example the assumption of a broken powerlaw redshift dependence of $\lambda_P$\,, see \cref{app:ssec:free_thermal}.
 In none of the test cases we find a relaxation of the tension in $A_\mathrm{lya}$\,.
 As such, it may seem that a tension similar to that reported in \cite{Palanque+19,Rogers+23} is confirmed.
 However, as we show below, there are several important caveats to such a conclusion.

-\enlargethispage*{2\baselineskip} As a first indication, we note that the removal of data below redshift $z<2.6$ as advocated in~\cite{Fernandez+23} reduces the tension in $A_\mathrm{lya}$ significantly to $1.5\sigma$ (largely due to larger uncertainties and a slight shift in mean value).
+\enlargethispage*{2\baselineskip} As a first indication, we note that the removal of data below redshift $z<2.6$ as advocated in~\cite{Fernandez+23} reduces the tension in $A_\mathrm{lya}$ significantly to $1.5\sigma$ (largely due to larger uncertainties and a slight shift in mean value by around +1$\sigma$).
 As such, the tension is disproportionately strongly driven by the lowest 2 out of 13 redshift bins, casting its physical nature into doubt.
-However, unlike \cite{Fernandez+23} we do not conclude from this that there must be a problem with the data at $z < 2.6$, as we discuss and show in \cref{ssec:results_priors}.
+We do not conclude from our fits that there is a problem with the data at $z < 2.6$, as we discuss and show in \cref{ssec:results_priors}.

 By investigating the correlations with nuisance parameters (see \cref{fig:data_fit_nuisance}) we managed to identify that there is a strong correlation between the amplitude $A_\lya$ and the overall amplitude of the observed mean transmission, where in particular the $A_\tau$ parameter is highly degenerate with $A_\lya$ and appears to prefer values close to the lower boundary of the prior.
 This result puts the accuracy of emulation into question in this regime (as we have seen in \cref{ssec:l1o}, the emulation accuracy degrades towards the edges of the design).
 As such, it is essential to check how the constraints change when imposing a well motivated prior on the mean transmission.